lynnpepin/voxelnet/README.md

-# Voxelnet implemented in just Tensorflow 2.0
+# Voxelnet

-## TODOs

-1. From paper, specify details of model in-order.
-   (E.g. Partition specs  are described in 3.1., this will be the first item.)

-2. ...
+This is not finished!
+This is an implementation of Voxelnet without CUDA dependencies.
+Just Tensorflow 2.0 Keras.

 ## Description